mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

 Kant's 1770 argument takes up this point and applies it to our representation of space.
-If, Kant argues, our representation of space were ultimately purely conceptual (as the Leibnizian argues), then we should be able, by means of concepts alone, to distinguish incongruent counterparts.
+If, Kant argues, our representation of space were ultimately purely intellectual/conceptual (as Kant construes the Leibnizian to argue), then we should be able, by means of concepts alone, to distinguish incongruent counterparts.
 But, he argues, conceptual representation of (e.g.) a left and a right hand will not differ since such counterparts do not differ (let us suppose) in any qualitatively intrinsic way (e.g. neither figure nor internal angles would differ), nor in any quantitative way (they differ not according to size, etc.).
 So since there is no intrinsic difference between the two hands, there is nothing conceptually to distinguish one as the left and the other as the right.
 We must represent their difference by some other means, which Kant argue is by means of intuition.

-The *Prolegomena*'s conclusion that consideration of incongruent counterparts demonstrates that space is ideal is deeply contested.
-The conclusion is not the only thing that is contested, unfortunately, for it is not at all clear how the argument goes.
-The passage is below:
+The *Prolegomena*'s use of the argument to conclude that consideration of incongruent counterparts demonstrates that space is ideal is deeply contested.
+The conclusion is not the only thing that is contested, unfortunately, for it is not at all clear how the argument for it goes.
+The relevant passage is below:

 > If two things are fully the same (in all determinations belonging to
 > magnitude and quality) in all the parts of each that can always be